nabeelmumtaz92/ReturnIt/valuation-docs/executive-summary.md

 E-commerce returns are growing 20% annually.
 The current process (drive to store or mail) is outdated and inconvenient.
 Doorstep pickup is the logical next evolution.

 ### **2. Technology Moat**
-25+ patents create a defensible barrier.
-Competitors would need 2-3 years to develop similar technology AND risk patent infringement.
+65 patents ($6.5M-13M value) create an impenetrable barrier.
+Competitors would need 2-3 years to develop similar technology AND risk patent infringement across multiple innovation areas.

 ### **3. Network Effects**
 More drivers → faster service → more customers → more orders → more driver earnings → more drivers (self-reinforcing growth loop).